Diet and the Gut

 A systematic review and meta-analysis of probiotic/prebiotic/synbiotic supplementation trials on blood glucose control in people with diabetes found no benefit to those with type 1 diabetes, although beneficial effects in those with type 2 or gestational diabetes (Wang et al. 2022).
 A different review finds probiotics decreased fasting blood glucose in people with type 2 diabetes, however (Moravejolahkami et al. 2023).
 Another review finds some benefits of probiotics in children with type 1 diabetes, but not a lot (Neiva et al. 2024).
 And some individual intervention trials have had success, for example one found that adults with type 1 diabetes did benefit from probiotics, with lower glucose levels, more time in range, and lower cholesterol levels (Zhang et al. 2023).

 One intervention trial has found that giving probiotics to infants did not prevent autoimmunity or type 1 diabetes, unfortunately (Savilahti et al. 2018).
 Another intervention trial found that giving probiotics to children newly diagnosed with type 1 had no significant effect in maintaining residual pancreatic beta cell function (Groele et al. 2021).
-However a study from India did find benefits of probiotics in children newly diagnosed, including lower HbA1c, lower insulin requirements, and higher rates of remission (Kumar et al. 2021).
+However trials from India did find benefits of probiotics in children newly diagnosed, including lower HbA1c, lower insulin requirements, higher beta cell function, and higher rates of remission (Kumar et al. 2021; Lokesh et al. 2024).

 One type of probiotic, Lactobacillus johnsonii, has been found to delay the development of diabetes in diabetes-prone rats (Valladares et al. 2010).
 Another probiotic prevents diabetes in mice (Dolpady et al. 2016).
 Supplementation with probiotics in the first month of life successfully reduced the risk of type 1-related autoimmunity in children with high genetic risk of type 1 diabetes in the TEDDY study (Uusitalo et al. 2016).
 The authors however are not yet recommending widespread supplementation-- they feel more research is needed first.
 Also note that the probiotics had no effect in children with lower genetic risk.
 And, while confirming the lower risk of IAA autoimmunity in another publication, the researchers did not find an association between early probiotics and type 1 diabetes development by age 6 (Krischer et al. 2017).
 They further found that solid food introduction before 6 months of age was associated with an increased risk of autoimmunity in children of a certain genetic background if they had no probiotic exposure in the first year of life (Uusitalo et al. 2023).